Nickersoft/maildown/README.md

 console.log(helloWorld.en.html({ name: 'John Doe' }));
 ```

-You can check out the [example](./example) folder for a fuller example!
+You can check out the [example](./example) folder for more details!

 ## Why would I need this?